Institutional Animal Care and Use Committee

 - The animals should be housed in the quarantine room and monitored daily for the designated time period (see quarantine requirements above).

-IACUC approval is valid for one year only and must be renewed each year.
-At the end of each year, PI's will be contacted to determine whether they wish to renew their IACUC approval for another year.
-If so, they must complete, sign, and return a brief annual review form which solicits information about animal use during the past year and any potential protocol changes for the coming year.
-At the end of the third year, the PI must file a new Application.
+IACUC approval is valid for up to three years, However ongoing projects must be renewed each year.
+At the end of each year, PI's should determine whether they wish to renew their IACUC approval for another year or close the IACUC file.
+If the PI wishes to request renewal for another year, he must complete and submit a brief annual review form which solicits information about animal use during the past year and any potential protocol changes for the coming year.
+This annual renewal form is submitted to the IACUC using the online, CAP system.
+Failure to request an annual renewal or close the project with the IACUC may be considered serious non-compliance with University Policy.

 Before making any changes in animal research or instructional activities, PI's must obtain approval from the IACUC.
 When submitting an amendment, investigators must provide a cover letter explaining the changes and a revised Application form in its entirety; the form should be clearly marked or highlighted to indicate the changes being proposed.
 If the investigator is simply adding new personnel, he/she need only provide a revised cover sheet and response to Section G of the Application.